vchalama/Xometry_Coding_Challenge/README.md

 * Numpy extension is required to run this code.

-* polyhedron_mesh_volume.py
+* Implementation -- polyhedron_mesh_volume.py if the file which implements all functions

-    * This is the file which implements the function.
-User needs to input the numpy array file name including its path.
+    * When you run this python file, it will ask for the numpy array file name including its path.
 After the file name is entered, code will execute and will output the volume on the screen.

     * It will throw an exception if the file is unreadable or not found.

-    * It will throw an exception if the polyhedron has facets with more than 3 vertices.
+    * It will throw an exception if the facet is not a triangle.

+    * It will display a warning message if the geometry is non-manifold.

-* Test cases
+* Test cases -- unit_test.py is the test case file

-  * unit_test.py  is the test case file.
-It checks if the calculate_triangular_mesh_volume function is calculating the volume correctly by comparing the function output with the volumes known apriori.
-Test cases check volumes for unit cube and two other known geometries given in the mesh_volume folder.
+  * First three test cases verify if the calculate_triangular_mesh_volume function is accacurately calculating the volume of know objects.
+This test case calls calculate_triangular_mesh_volume function for geometries whose volume is known apriori.

+  * Fourth test case checks if the geometry is manifold or non-manifold.
+    It throws an error if the geometry is non-manifold.